-- Check what is available through the online catalogue accessible via links on the College website. - Selected Databases are accessible from the Library pages on the College website.
+- Check what is available through the online catalogue accessible via links on the College website. - Access selected Databases from the Library pages on the College website.
 Where necessary, log-in details are available from the Library and the Library Resources folder on the Student Drive.
-The Closed Reserve collection contains required texts and other course-related material, which is issued for two hours use in the Library only.
+The Closed Reserve collection contains required texts and other course-related material, which is issued for two hours' use in the Library only.
 These items may be identified in the catalogue.